isamplesorg/vocabularies/README.md

 # iSamples Vocabularies

 ## Vocabulary documents
+This repository hosts the three core sample type vocabularies used in iSamples metadata: material type, material sample (specimen) type, and sampled feature type.
 The authoritative source files are rdf SKOS vocabularies serialized using Turtle syntax.
-These are in the Vocabularies folder.
-The docs folder contains Markdown and HTML presenations of the vocabulary content.
-This repository contains the three core sample type vocabularies used in iSamples metadata: material type, material sample (specimen) type, and sampled feature type.
+These are in the **vocabulary** folder.
+The **docs** folder contains Markdown and HTML presentations of the vocabulary content.

 ## Vocabulary github action